World Dairy Expo

 Cattle from Wisconsin

-While the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) has no specific paperwork or identification requirements for cattle moving within the state of Wisconsin, the World Dairy Expo (Expo) requires that all Wisconsin cattle be accompanied by a certificate of veterinary inspection (CVI, also known as a health certificate) documenting official animal identification.
-Acceptable forms of official animal identification at World Dairy Expo 2023 are: a USDA 840 tag (RFID or visual) and a Canadian AIN RFID 124 tag.
-Manufacturer coded RFID tags (a 15 digit number with the first three digits in the 900 series, such as 982 or 985) are acceptable if applied prior to March 11, 2015.
+While the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) has no specific paperwork or identification requirements for cattle moving within the state of Wisconsin, the World Dairy Expo (Expo) requires that all Wisconsin cattle be accompanied by a certificate of veterinary inspection (CVI, also known as a health certificate) documenting the departure/shipment date from the farm, the official animal identification and, for lactating dairy cattle, the influenza test collection date, lab, accession number, and result.
+Expo also will require a copy of each lactating animal's negative Influenza A test results.
+Acceptable forms of official animal identification at World Dairy Expo 2024 are a USDA 840 tag (RFID or visual) and a Canadian AIN RFID 124 tag.
+Manufacturer coded RFID tags (a 15-digit number with the first three digits in the 900 series, such as 982 or 985) are acceptable if applied prior to March 11, 2015.
 There is no age or sexual status exemption for the ID requirement.
 If the animals will be offered for sale, please consult the requirements listed in the World Dairy Expo premium book.

-Cattle from Michigan's federal TB-free zone and Texas
+Cattle from Texas and Michigan's federal TB-free zone

 Cattle from Michigan's federal Modified Accredited (MA) Zone